librz/how-to-bash/commands/base64.md

 There are many ways you can stringify a file

 Since all files are stored in computer as binary, using binary string is obviously a possible solution.
 However, binary string is often too long as it's base2.
 How about hex?
-Well, hex is base16, although much shorter than binary string, still not ideal.
+Well, hex is base16, every character represents 4 bits of data, still not ideal.

-In a base64 string, every character represents 64 bits of data.
+In a base64 string, every character represents 6 bits of data (2^6 = 64).
 It uses the following character sets:

 - A-Z
 - a-z
 - `+` sign and `/` sign
 - `=` sign is used for padding

 As you can see, all chacacters used by base64 is universal hence safe in all computing systems.
-Going for a higher base, such as base128 will generate shorter string in theory, but it needs include 128 characters, thus cannot guarantee the ubiquity & safety of its character set.
+Going for a higher base, such as base128 will generate shorter string in theory, but it needs 128 characters, thus cannot guarantee the ubiquity & safety of its character set.

 Aside from having a large base, base64 also analyses input & optimize for less duplication, resulting in an even shorter string.